falategan/SeqPredNN/README.md

            1. a directory containing the .pdb format files of your protein structures

-           2. a comma-separated list of protein names, pdb filepaths in the abovementioned directory, and protein chain IDs for each protein chain e.g. the row for chain B of protein 1HST in the file /examples/example_pdb_directory/1hst.pdb.gz would read "1HST, 1hst.pdb.gz, B"
+           2. a comma-separated list of protein names, pdb filepaths in the abovementioned directory, and protein chain IDs for each protein chain e.g. the row for chain B of protein 1HST in the file /examples/example_pdb_directory/1hst.pdb.gz would read "1HST,1hst.pdb.gz,B"

            3. The neural network parameters of the trained sequence prediction model